 There are a number of powerful benefits of enterprise-grade applications and systems.
 They are used to address the problems faced by a great number of companies of different sizes.
 Before implementing any of the existing types of ERP systems, note that if you fail to use a new software product, that could make your organization function in a less efficient way than it had to.

 There are a lot of areas where the ERP system may become really helpful.
 For example, a design engineering process.
 In this process, a good system may help you find the best design approach or trend that will definitely affect the final product.
-Another example where ERP may be successfully used is order tracking process.
-With a proper system, employees will be able to track the order, get a detailed information on marketing strategies and customer experience.
+Another example where ERP may be successfully used is an order tracking process.
+With a proper system, employees will be able to track the order, get detailed information on marketing strategies and customer experience.

 Probably, there is one more example of the ERP integration where its usage is of great importance.
 Accounting modules can integrate the cost, profit, and revenue data which can be further presented in a granular way.
 How a product is manufactured is also a field of expertise of a well-developed ERP.
 This is important, because it will allow the company to keep better track of their products, and it can allow the products themselves to be produced with a higher level of quality.